- Future Students

 668 N. Riverpoint Blvd., Room 220 Eastern Washington Center

 MSW - Part-Time, Hybrid

-Eastern Washington University's Hybrid Program offers a MSW degree in three years, that is a hybrid combination between in-person and on-line instruction.
-The majority is on-line instruction with the in-person instruction meeting three weekends per quarter.
-Core courses are taught in-person by EWU Social Work faculty.
+Eastern Washington University's Hybrid Program offers a MSW degree that can be completed in three years.
+The coursework is a combination between in-person and online instruction.
+The majority of instruction is online with the in-person instruction meeting three weekends per quarter.
 Classes are held at the EWU Riverpoint campus in Spokane, Washington.
-Practicum placement are selected from among agencies within the student's own community.
+Practicum placements are selected from among agencies within the student's own community.